wambis/Polynesia/README.md

 # Polynesia

-Data and code to reproduce figures of a forthcoming publication.
+Data and code to reproduce figures of the forthcoming publication.

 CONTENTS: